Published: Apr 16, 2020Time to read: 8mins Category: Insights

 The 5 Most Important Skills for Healthcare Leaders

 Successful healthcare leaders need clinical skills, business competencies, and interpersonal or soft skills to guide their organizations to success.
-But which skills are the real must-haves when recruiting or developing leaders to manage healthcare organizations and teams?
+But which skills are the real must-haves when developing or recruiting leaders to manage healthcare organizations and teams?
 In this article, we outline the five skills that are considered to be the most important for healthcare leaders, based on insights from industry analysts and healthcare professionals alike.

 In recent months, healthcare experts have been in the news more often than usual due to the global pandemic, COVID-19.
 Nurses and doctors have been asked to meet higher than usual demands to help with the growing number of patients who have fallen victim to the coronavirus pandemic.
 With the growing need to properly support our frontline workers during this global crisis, one element to consider is the capability of our healthcare leaders to handle such a shift.